N-gram range sets if features to be used to characterize texts will be:

-For problems like Sentiment Analysis, setting n-gram ranges that use sizes bigrams or trigrams can improve dramatically the accuracy of classification, as they can capture more complex expressions formed by the composition of more than one word.
+For problems like Sentiment Analysis, setting n-gram ranges that use bigrams or trigrams can dramatically improve the accuracy of classification, as they can capture more complex expressions formed by the composition of more than one word.
 The rationale is that in Sentiment Analysis the outcome depends not only on the frequency of words but also on how they are combined: good has a different meaning alone than when preceded by a not as in not good.

 You can try different n-gram ranges to see what affect it has on your classifier statistics.